 Re-Enrollment is now OPEN for 2021-2022

-Your student will be automatically enrolled for the 2021-22 school year unless you notify us in writing by March 15.
+All students will be automatically enrolled for the 2021-22 school year unless we are notified in writing by March 15.

 Online Application: Current Families will not have to complete any re-enrollment paperwork at all this year!

 FACTS Account: All families must set up a FACTS account for the 21-22 school year including those who pay in full and those who receive EdChoice Scholarships.
 Set up your FACTS account by clicking here: https://online.factsmgt.com/signin/4HW1Z

 **EdChoice families should select the full pay option.
 The withdrawal date will be set for the end of the school year.
 Monthly payments will be set up for those who receive a partial scholarship.

 Registration Fees: All families will submit their $315 Registration Fee per student by March 15 to the finance office for the last time!

 **Tuition has been increased to eliminate the Registration Fee for future school years, therefore you will not have a registration fee in the spring of 2022.
 Your initial tuition payment selection on your Continuous Enrollment Contract will be rolled over each year unless the finance office is notified in writing that one of the other payment options is preferred.

 Withdrawal – Families who withdraw from March 16 through July 31 will pay a $500 Withdrawal Fee per child.
 Families who withdraw on or after August 1st will be responsible for paying through the current month’s tuition in addition to the $500 withdrawal fee per child.

 Please email [email protected] if you have any questions!

 Re-enrollment is an annual data collection process that schools use to update enrollment records of the current student body.
 The information is used as the school makes plans for the upcoming school year.